It’s time to call BS on a medical practice that’s affecting the wellbeing of women and people assigned female at birth (AFAB).

-It’s time to call BS on a medical practice that’s affecting the wellbeing of women and people assigned female at birth (AFAB).
 It’s not having to wait months for an appointment or having non-gyno specialists make rude comments about our bodies (though that’s pretty awful too) — we’re talking about medical gaslighting.
 It’s dangerous, it’s morally wrong.
 And it’s happening All.
 The.
 Damn.
 Time.

 Medical gaslighting is when medical professionals dismiss or downplay your medical concerns.
 And it’s not just a ‘few bad apples’ stinking up a handful of medical clinics.
 Medical gaslighting is a reality for many of us.
 In fact, a recent survey found that one in three women have had their health concerns dismissed by medical practitioners.